Bitcoin jumps after apparent Yellen statement quells U.S. clampdown fears

 The U.S. Treasury Department did not immediately respond to Reuters' emailed request for comment about the statement outside of business hours.

-Biden is expected to sign a long-awaited executive order this week directing the Justice Department, Treasury and other agencies to study the legal and economic ramifications of creating a U.S. central bank digital currency, a source familiar with the matter said on Monday.
+Biden is expected to sign a long-awaited executive order on Wednesday directing the Justice Department, Treasury and other agencies to study the legal and economic ramifications of creating a U.S. central bank digital currency.

 The White House last year said it was considering a wide-ranging oversight of the cryptocurrency market - including an executive order - to deal with the growing threat of ransomware and other cyber crime.

+U.S. exchange traded funds (ETFs) tracking bitcoin futures that gained regulatory approval late last year also jumped in premarket trading.
+ProShares Bitcoin Strategy ETF BITO.K and Valkyrie Bitcoin Strategy ETF BTF.O surged about 9.5% each.

+U.S. crypto miners that act as a proxy for moves in digital coins also advanced.
+Riot Blockchain RIOT.O jumped 9% and Marathon Digital Holdings MARA.O 7.5%, while crypto exchange Coinbase Global Inc COIN.O added 7%.

-(Reporting by Kevin Buckland and Tom Westbrook; Additional reporting by Alun John; Editing by Sam Holmes)
+(Reporting by Kevin Buckland, Tom Westbrook and Medha Singh; Additional reporting by Alun John; Editing by Sam Holmes and Krishna Chandra Eluri)

 ((Kevin.Buckland@thomsonreuters.com;))